Perceive, Verify and Understand Long Video: Multi-Granular Perception and Active Verification via Interactive Agents: Methods

-Given that MGPA is susceptible to hallucinations from vision-language models (VLMs) and exhibits limited planning capabilities—often leading to suboptimal strategies—we propose the Verification-Enhanced Reflection Agent (VERA) to continuously detect and correct hallucinated perceptual information.
-Furthermore, it analyzes the global context and provides verbal feedback to optimize the action strategy of MGPA.
+Given that MPA is susceptible to hallucinations from vision-language models (VLMs) and exhibits limited planning capabilities, often leading to suboptimal strategies, we propose the Active Verification Agent (AVA) to continuously detect and correct hallucinated perceptual information.
+Furthermore, it analyzes the global context and provides verbal feedback to optimize the action strategy of MPA.

-\textbf{Key Observation Verification.} Since reasoning depends on textual descriptions generated by the VLM, hallucinations in key observations may directly cause incorrect inference by the LLM.
-To address this issue, inspired by Chain-of-Verification~\cite{dhuliawala2023chain}, VERA performs cross-verification of critical observations.
-Specifically, at each iteration step $t$, VERA first determines whether the latest observation $o_{t-1}$ contains key information relevant to answering the question $Q$.
-If such information exists, verification is conducted as follows: we prompt the LLM to freely generate a set of verification questions (2--3 in our experiments) from multiple perspectives, based on the identified key information.
-For example, if the question $Q$ is ``What color is the boy's hat in the video?'', and a caption for a certain frame states ``a boy is wearing a red hat,'' then a possible verification question would be ``What color is the boy's hat in the image?''
-Each verification question is paired with its corresponding frame and input into the VLM for visual question answering, yielding multiple factual responses.
-The LLM is then prompted to perform cross-verification between these facts and the original key information to assess its reliability.
-If deemed trustworthy, the key information is stored in the \textit{Working Memory}.
+\textbf{Active Cross-Verification.} Since reasoning depends on textual descriptions generated by the VLM, hallucinations in key observations may directly cause incorrect inference by the LLM.
+To address this issue, inspired by Chain-of-Verification~\citep{dhuliawala2023chain}, AVA performs cross-verification of critical observations.
+Specifically, at each iteration step $t$, AVA first determines whether the latest observation $o_{t-1}$ contains key information relevant to answering the question $Q$.
+If such information exists, the verification proceeds as follows: we prompt the LLM to freely generate a set of verification questions (2-3 in our experiments) from multiple perspectives based on the identified key information across frames.
+For example, if the original question $Q$ is ``What color is the boy's hat in the video?'' and a caption in a certain frame states ``a boy is wearing a red hat,'' then a possible verification question is ``What color is the boy's hat in the image?''
+These verification questions together with their corresponding frames are input into the VLM for visual question answering, yielding multiple factual responses.
+The LLM is then prompted to perform cross-verification between these factual responses and the original key information to assess its reliability.
+If the information is deemed trustworthy, it is stored in the \textit{Working Memory}.
+This verification mechanism essentially leverages complementary multi-frame information—capturing different viewpoints and granularities—to eliminate hallucinatory content.